 Who Owns App Coiner?

-As very often the owner isn’t disclosed.
-But it looks like the owner of App Coiner is the same as the owner Paid Social Media Jobs and Paid Online Writing Jobs.
+As very often, the owner isn’t disclosed.
+But it looks like the owner of App Coiner is the same as the owner of Paid Social Media Jobs and Paid Online Writing Jobs.
 I often get identical emails from the 3 programs.

-Although the other 2 programs are not scams you are paying for information you can find yourself for free.
-I don’t recommend either.
+Although the other 2 programs are not scams, you are paying for information you can find yourself for free.
+I don’t recommend them either.
 Perhaps App Coiner will be better!

 What is App Coiner?

 The only real information you get on the sales page is that you can get paid to test apps on your phone or tablet.
-You test the app, write a review and get paid.
-It seems to be a simple process as you can see in the video below.
+You test the app, write a review, and get paid.
+It seems to be a simple process.

 For further information, you need to give your first name and email address.

 - You choose an app to review from the AppCoiner database